agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

 There are many approaches to identify the tenant.
 One common method is to give each tenant their own subdomain.
 So if you main website is

+:code:`www.example.com`

-`www.example.com`, each of the following will be a different tenant.
+And each of the following will be a separate tenant.

 - thor.example.com
 - loki.example.com